buenedata/lumidex-v2/README.md

 ## 🔒 Authentication

-The application uses Supabase Auth with email magic links:
+The application uses Supabase Auth with multiple sign-in options:

+### Email Magic Links
 1. Users enter their email address
 2. Supabase sends a magic link via email
 3. Clicking the link authenticates the user

+### OAuth Providers
+- **Google**: Sign in with Google account
+- **Discord**: Sign in with Discord account

-4. User profiles are automatically created on first sign-in
+User profiles are automatically created on first sign-in regardless of the authentication method used.

 ## 💰 Price Data & Variants